vuejs/vue-cli/docs/guide/browser-compatibility.md

 1. **If the dependency is written in an ES version that your target environments do not support:** Add that dependency to the [`transpileDependencies`](../config/#transpiledependencies) option in `vue.config.js`.
 This would enable both syntax transforms and usage-based polyfill detection for that dependency.

-2. **If the dependency ships ES5 code and explicitly lists the polyfills needed:** you can pre-include the needed polyfills using the [polyfills](https://github.com/vuejs/vue-cli/tree/dev/packages/%40vue/babel-preset-app#polyfills) option for `@vue/babel-preset-app`. **Note that `es6.promise` is included by default because it's very common for libs to depend on Promises.**
+2. **If the dependency ships ES5 code and explicitly lists the polyfills needed:** you can pre-include the needed polyfills using the [polyfills](https://github.com/vuejs/vue-cli/tree/dev/packages/%40vue/babel-preset-app#polyfills) option for `@vue/babel-preset-app`. **Note that `es.promise` is included by default because it's very common for libs to depend on Promises.**

     ``` js
     // babel.config.js